-New Zealand's food prices are higher than what some expats may be used to.
-Accommodation prices have also skyrocketed recently, with more expats choosing to settle in Auckland.
+New Zealand’s food prices are higher than what some expats may be used to, and housing costs have risen significantly in recent years, especially as more expats choose to settle in Auckland.

-Luckily, the competitive salaries offered in this economic hub tend to make up for the high cost of living.
-Auckland's quality of life and safety are also excellent, making the steep cost of living more bearable.
+Fortunately, the competitive salaries offered in this economic hub help to offset the high cost of living.
+Additionally, Auckland’s excellent quality of life and safety make the expenses more manageable for many expats.

 Cost of accommodation in Auckland